tldr-pages/tldr/pages/osx/multipass.md

 `multipass launch -n {{instance_name}} --cloud-init {{configuration_file}}`

-- Lists all the created instances and some of their properties:
+- List all the created instances and some of their properties:

 `multipass list`